gravitational/teleport/rfd/0096-helm-chart-revamp.md

   recordings during a rollout if using the `proxy` mode.
 Teleport nodes are relying on `kube` ProvisionTokens to join the auth nodes on startup ([see RFD-0094](https://github.com/gravitational/teleport/blob/rfd/0096-helm-chart-revamp/rfd/0096-helm-chart-revamp.md)).
-- the `teleport-auth` StatefulSet: Those pods are stateful by default as they store audit logs and the cluster state on disk.
-Those pods cannot be replicated without remote backend for state and audit logs.
-For backward compatibility reasons, the existing single volume will be mounted to those pods.
-This will block the StatefulSet from being upscaled with persistence, but it would have required a remote backend anyway (because our SQLite backend does not support replication).
+- the `teleport-auth` Deployment:  Those pods cannot be replicated without remote backend for state and audit logs.
+When persistence is enabled, a single volume will be mounted to those pods and the update strategy will be "re-create".
+For setups in which auth pods are stateless, the Deployment can be scaled up.

 The main LB service should send traffic to the proxies, two additional services for in-cluster communication should be created: one for the proxies and one for